Bhaskers-Blu-Org1/tririga-indoor-positioning/README.md

 <!-- Add a new Title and fill in the blanks -->
 # IoT - Integrate an Indoor Positioning System with TRIRIGA

 In this Code Pattern, we'll demonstrate how to build and deploy a custom perceptive application within a TRIRIGA instance.
-This perceptive application demonstrates how to render and update interactive floor plans from TRIRIGA, and to pull data from the Weather Company API.
+This perceptive application demonstrates how to render and update interactive floor plans from TRIRIGA.
 We also demonstrate how to deploy an indoor positioning system to render markers on the floor plan indicating the location of each user.
 The positioning system works by measuring the signal strength of all WiFi routers within the area.

 This Pattern is a continuation of the previous "tririga-occupancy" project [here](https://github.com/IBM/tririga-occupancy).
 If you have previously completed that pattern, you can skip steps 1-3 in this one.

 TRIRIGA is a system used to monitor enterprise facilities by integrating data from real estate portfolios, construction projects, workplace assets, etc. We can extend the TRIRIGA capabilities with custom business logic by deploying a "Perceptive Application".
 A [Perceptive App](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/IBM%20TRIRIGA1/page/What%20are%20Perceptive%20apps) is a dynamic, custom application built using the TRIRIGA UX Framework.
 This is structured as a model-view-controller (MVC) architecture.
 The application "View" is built using the [Polymer](https://www.polymer-project.org/) library, which makes it simple to create an interactive dashboard using modular [web components](https://www.webcomponents.org/introduction).
 Web components can provide visual elements such as graphs, maps, images, and so on.
-Each component can be rendered by data pulled from internal TRIRIGA reports and/or API data from other offerings (Building Insights, Weather Company).
+Each component can be rendered by data pulled from internal TRIRIGA reports and/or API data from other offerings (Building Insights, "FIND" Location server).

 The project dependencies (Polymer, Web Components, UX Framework) are all pre-installed within the TRIRIGA instance.
 Additional third-party dependencies can be uploaded along with the project code.